grossoantonio/grossoantonio.github.io/en/new.md

 ---
 layout: content-nuovo
 title: New Machines
-h1: Brand new tanning machinery
+h1: New tannery machinery
 ---

-We are in partnership with:
+We are the exclusive agents for Tuscany of the following manufacturers: